RsdNoob/cat-detector/README.md

 - fine-tune rcnn.py: Trains our fine-tuning raccoon classifier
 - detect_object_rcnn.py: bring all the pieces together to perform rudimentary detection of R-CNN objects

-## Implementing Object Detection Configuration File
+## Implementing Cat Detection Configuration File

 Next step is implementing the configuration file that will store key constants and settings, which will be used across multiple Python scripts.